Vivek09Chahal/Hotel-Management/README.md

 Used 6 function
 Taking choice and customer details input from user.

+Using BitField for month and date as they take less then the default storage.

 In this program we used own build C++  header(.h) files sql command to access, update, delet and insert data with library og "sqlite3.h" library.